atomicdata-dev/atomic-data-docs/src/schema/faq.md

 ## Do you have an `enum` datatype?

-In Atomic Data, `enum` is not a datatype, but it's a constraint that can be added to properties that have You can set [`allows-only`](https://atomicdata.dev/properties/allowsOnly) on a Property, and use that to limit which values are allowed.
+In Atomic Data, `enum` is not a datatype, but it's a constraint that can be added to properties that have.
+You can set [`allows-only`](https://atomicdata.dev/properties/allowsOnly) on a Property, and use that to limit which values are allowed.

 ## How should a client deal with Shortname collisions?

 Atomic Data guarantees Subject-Property uniqueness, which means that Valid Resources are guaranteed to have only one of each Property.
 Properties offer Shortnames, which are short strings.
-These strings SHOULD be unique inside Classes, but these are not guaranteed to be unique inside all Resources.
+These strings should be unique inside Classes, but these are not guaranteed to be unique inside all Resources.
 Note that Resources can have multiple Classes, and through that, they can have colliding Shortnames.
 Resources are also free to include Properties from other Classes, and their Shortnames, too, might collide.